gitwalter/ai-dev-agent/docs/technical/PHILOSOPHY_TECHNICAL_IMPLEMENTATION.md

 ## 🎯 **EXECUTIVE SUMMARY**

-Our philosophical principles are not abstract theory - they are **technically implemented systems** that:
+Our development rules are not abstract theory - they are **technically implemented systems** that:

 1. **Currently work in Cursor IDE** through rule enforcement and context awareness
-2. **Will scale to agent systems** through automated philosophical decision engines
+2. **Will scale to agent systems** through automated rule decision engines
 3. **Demonstrate measurable results** in code quality, consistency, and development speed
 4. **Integrate with all development tools** through standardized interfaces